aecsocket/wordbase/README.md

 - running and persisting an engine instance
 - rendering dictionary contents, and allowing users to search all dictionaries
 - showing a user-friendly GUI to manage the engine
+- spawning an overlay window when a texthooker is connected
 - allowing importing dictionary files via XDG desktop portals
 - providing the DBus service over the app's known name
 - running a WebSocket server (requires extra Flatpak permissions)